The Shipping Law Review: United Kingdom - England & Wales

 English common law recognises possessory liens, which confer the right to enforce a claim by means of retaining property already held by the claimant.
 Typical possessory liens include a shipowner's lien on cargo for outstanding freight or general average contributions.

 An equitable lien is a right to proceed against an asset pursuant to a claim arising from a contract (the classic example being a floating charge) or pursuant to a course of conduct.
-Equitable liens will only bind third parties where they have acquired a legal interest in the liened asset with notice of the lien.
+Equitable liens will bind third parties only if they have acquired a legal interest in the liened asset with notice of the lien.

 iii Cargo claims